Providence Medicare and Medicaid Claim Lawyer

 Everyone who is a Social Security Disability Insurance recipient becomes eligible for Medicare after 24 months.
 Though, in some emergency cases of extreme need and medical emergency, they can be eligible immediately.
 In fact, a Medicare card covering Part A and Part B will automatically be sent to those recipients, though they are free to refuse its coverage.
 Be aware though, should a recipient retain Part B coverage, he or she will be required to pay the premiums associated with that coverage.

 Finally, Medicare has been making changes to its coverage in order to provide more proactive care.
 For example, a yearly “wellness” exam is now available that is designed to diagnose potential medical issues before they become serious and unmanageable.
 In addition, Medicare now allows for treatment of alcohol abuse, depression and obesity, which are all too common.

-The Resmini Law Offices is a well-respected firm completely dedicated to helping clients who are injured recover what is due.
+The Resmini Law Offices is a well-respected firm completely dedicated to personal injury law.
 We are proud to have served clients in Rhode Island, Massachusetts, Connecticut and Florida for 50 years.
 For more information, call us at (401) 751-8855 or toll free at 1-855-RESMINI.
 We would be happy to consult with you in our offices in Rhode Island, Connecticut, Massachusetts and Florida, free of charge.
 Or, feel free to email us for a case evaluation.